krevanth/ZAP/README.md

 ## Compatibility

 The V5TE specification leaves certain features to be IMPLEMENTATION DEFINED or UNPREDICTABLE.
 These are discussed later in this document.
 Code relying on such features must be checked to ensure that the expectation from the hardware meets the ZAP implementation.

-## License

-**Copyright (C) 2016-2024 [Revanth Kamaraj](https://github.com/krevanth) \<<revanth91kamaraj@gmail.com>\>**.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 ## 1. Introduction